t-doc-org/common/docs/reference/elements.md

 toolbar on the right allows controlling the quizz.

 - <button class="tdoc fa-check"></button>: Check the provided answers.
-When all the answer fileds are correct, the quizz is locked.
+When all the answers are correct, the button turns green and the quizz is locked.
-- <button class="tdoc fa-rotate-left"></button>: Clear the answer fields and
-  unlock the quizz.

 {.rubric}
 Options